forthy42/net2o/wiki/threat-model.md

 bugs simply have to be found and fixed.

 2. Eavesdropping, passive: Wiretapping allows to record all communication, and collect data and metadata.
-Data can be protected by encryption.
-However, metadata is available at several places:
+Data can be perfectly protected by encryption.
+However, metadata is available at several
-Direct connections (without onion routing) are revealing.
+places: Direct connections (without onion routing) are revealing.
 Queries in DHT nodes, which can be operated by enemies, can be revealing, too.
 When the adversary taps big interchange nodes, direct connections may be hidden by taking a shorter route.
 Onion routing can be ineffective, if the adversary controls enough relays, especially the most vulnerable entry nodes.
 So good anonymization is way more difficult to reach than good data protection.
 For a start, all nodes in an onion router mesh must be equal, and none of them may know if they are entry or rendesvouz nodes.

-3. Eavesdropping, active: The adversary can perform a man in the middle attack (MITM).
+3. Eavesdropping, active: The adversary tries to perform a man in the middle attack (MITM).
 Public key exchange only protects against passive eavesdropping.
 So keys have to be verified that they belong to the person you want to talk to; to reduce the burden of